psyfix/Offensive-Security-Notes/Defensive Security/Phishing.md

 - Google Drive, Dropbox etc to host content. - trusted certificate then no flag by detection rules.
 - Using trusted reputations to send malware.

+Bypassing SPF
+- Register a look a like domain with your own SPF record.

 ```

 ### Phishing Attack Methodology